jens5267/angular-auth/README.md

 # Angular-Django-Authentication

-> JWT authentication example Angular+Django with crud.
+> JWT authentication example with Angular and Django with Crud

 ![PAGE](screenshots/page.PNG)